ppalocaren/TestReop/README.md

 # TestReop
+## Editing this file
-Hands on exercise with Github
+Hands on exercise with Github This is a markdown file